 November 1988 – May 1995

 KABF-FM 88.3 in Little Rock was the first radio station I would broadcast on, hosting a weekly alternative rock program called Radios In Motion.
 The nearly 100,000-watt station had a signal that covered much of Arkansas and featured about 100 volunteer program hosts like myself, offering a wide range of music and talk not heard on other stations in the area.
-It spoiled me with the incredible freedom of being able to play anything I wanted on the air.
-Commercial stations I worked for after that had tight formats and told me what music to play and essentially what to say.
+It spoiled me with the incredible freedom of being able to play any music I wanted on the air.
+Commercial stations I worked for after that had tight formats and told me what songs to play and essentially what to say.

 I was extremely passionate about the music I was playing and grateful to develop regular listeners who seemed to get just as much out of it as I did.
 It was a different era when radio was where people would often first hear new music.
 Beyond buying records, tapes and CDs, the only other way to hear alternative rock in Little Rock was to watch MTV’s program 120 Minutes.
 Some listeners called so regularly that we invited them to join us at the station.
 I met a lot of people through the program and made some really good friends.
-Having additional people on the air brought a lot more life to the show compared to the nights I was there by myself.
+Having additional people on the air brought a lot more life to the show compared to nights I was there by myself.

 Since Chris Berry had played the same kind of music I was going to air, I wanted my program to be a continuation of what he had done.
-I called Berry and asked if he would mind if I used the same name he had used for my show.
+I called him and asked if he would mind if I used the same name he had used for my show.
 The name Radios In Motion had come from a song of that name by the English band XTC which opened the show each week.
 Berry said he had no problem with it and was very encouraging.
 I even invited Berry to join Louisa Rook and I on the air during one show the following summer and had a lot of fun.

 My first night on the air, Nov.
 30, 1988, was terrifying for me.
 Even though I was going on at 1 a.m., I was still a nervous wreck.
 I had pretty much chosen what songs I was going to play beforehand and got to the station a half-hour early to make sure I wasn’t rushed.
 But I couldn’t stop pacing around, with the host before me, Ellen Hammond, at one point yelling “sit down!”
 It would take doing the show many times before I started getting comfortable behind a mic.